Vyral/nick-kellar-blog/_posts/2017-01-12-what-are-some-unexpected-costs-when-buying-a-home.md

 Unlike the down payment, if you negotiate well, closing costs can be covered by the seller.
 There is a good chance you might get some if not all your closing costs taken care of.&nbsp;

 You also need to **budget for any inspection costs**.
-These costs will depend on the size of house, whether the house needs a septic inspection or pest inspection, and other factors, so be sure you set aside a good amount to get those inspections done.&nbsp;
+These costs will depend on the size of the house, whether the house needs a septic inspection or pest inspection, and other factors, so be sure you set aside a good amount to get those inspections done.&nbsp;

 Although it’s a common one, **don’t forget about the cost of moving**.
 Obviously, moving to a different state will cost more than moving across town, but it’s still wise to budget exactly what those costs will be.&nbsp;